skverma618/Nest-Practice/README.md

+Express js is very minimilist and unopinionated.
+IT does not force MVC pattern, but Nest does.
+ALso, it forces, Typescript.

+## commands to get started:

+`npm i -g @nestjs/cli
+nest new project-name`

+`nest g module users // to create a new directoy with a user module in the src directory` all these newly created modules are linked back and imported in app.module.ts file of src directory.
+`nest g controller users // to create controller and test file` `nest g service users`

+- Controller is more of a route handler.
+The core business logic is written in service provider which we just call inside the controller.

+`npm run start:dev` have a --watch flag, which acts like nodemon and restart server on new changes.
+THat is why we have this flag only in dev script.

 🔹 Understanding Decorators in Nest.js
 In Nest.js, decorators are special functions prefixed with @ that add metadata to classes, methods, and properties.